UPDATED: 9:15 a.m. ET, Dec. 4, 2020 —

 Much of the growing opposition in the Netherlands to Pete comes from Black people who are organizing protests and igniting debate.
 They are forcing the Dutch to remember that their nation colonized people of color for more than three centuries and to acknowledge that the colonizer mentality persists.

-Here are some examples of how Black Pete is celebrated during the holidays:
+The images are jarring and never cease to amaze.
+Keep reading to find some examples of how Black Pete is celebrated during the holidays in the Netherlands.